Understanding Deviated Septum: Causes, Symptoms, and Treatment Options

 - Contribute to sleep disorders like sleep apnea

-Depending on the severity of the deviated septum, people can experience no symptoms or experience them chronically.
-For some, they may only experience symptoms while they also have a cold or upper respiratory infection.
-This causes the tissues in the nasal passage to swell and can worsen airflow, activating other symptoms.
+Depending on the severity of the deviated septum, people can experience no symptoms or chronic symptoms.
+Some may only experience symptoms while they have a cold or upper respiratory infection.
+This causes the tissues in the nasal passage to swell, which can worsen airflow, activating other symptoms.

 Treatment Options

-Treatment for a deviated septum depends largely on the severity of the symptoms and the underlying cause of the condition.
+Treatment for a deviated septum depends mainly on the severity of the symptoms and the underlying cause.
 For some individuals, medications may be sufficient to alleviate symptoms such as nasal congestion and sinus pressure.
-However, in more severe cases, surgical intervention may be necessary to correct the deviated septum and improve breathing.
+However, surgical intervention may be necessary in more severe cases to correct the deviated septum and improve breathing.

 Treatment with Nasal Steroid Sprays

-There are useful ways that you can manage some of the symptoms of a deviated septum.
-There are medications that alleviate symptoms, including the following:
+There are useful ways to manage some of the symptoms of a deviated septum.
+Some medications alleviate symptoms, including the following:

-- Decongestants work to reduce the swelling of nasal tissue, which allows your airways to be opened and prevents airflow restriction.
+- Decongestants reduce the swelling of nasal tissue, allowing your airways to be opened and preventing airflow restriction.
 They commonly come in the form of a pill, but sprays are available as well.

-- Antihistamines: target and treat the symptoms of allergies such as a runny nose, itchy eyes, stuffy nose.
+- Antihistamines target and treat the symptoms of allergies, such as runny nose, itchy eyes, and stuffy nose.

-- Nasal steroid sprays: which have to be prescribed and also works reduce swelling, opening up the nasal pathways.
+- Nasal steroid sprays, which must be prescribed, also reduce swelling by opening up the nasal pathways.

 Medications

 Medications for a deviated septum can be quite effective in managing symptoms.
-Nasal steroid sprays are commonly prescribed to reduce swelling and inflammation in the nasal passages, making it easier to breathe.
-Decongestants can help relieve nasal congestion by shrinking swollen nasal tissues, while antihistamines may be used to address symptoms like a runny or stuffy nose, especially if allergies are a contributing factor.
+Nasal steroid sprays are commonly prescribed to reduce swelling and inflammation in the nasal passages, making breathing easier.
+Decongestants can help relieve nasal congestion by shrinking swollen nasal tissues.
+At the same time, antihistamines may address symptoms like a runny or stuffy nose, especially if allergies are a contributing factor.

 Surgery

 Surgery for a deviated septum, known as septoplasty, is typically performed by an ear, nose, and throat (ENT) specialist.
 During the procedure, the surgeon makes a small incision in the nasal septum and removes or readjusts any excess bone or cartilage causing the deviation.
-A nasal speculum may be used to gently open the nostril, allowing the surgeon to access the nasal septum more easily.
-Septoplasty is usually performed on an outpatient basis and can take several hours to complete.
+A nasal speculum may gently open the nostril, allowing the surgeon to access the nasal septum easily.
+Septoplasty is usually performed outpatient and can take several hours to complete.
 This surgery can significantly improve airflow through the nasal passages, enhancing breathing and overall quality of life.

 Complications and Related Conditions